Is Everybody Listening?

-Is Everybody Listening? is a live album by the English rock band Supertramp, released in 2001.
+Is Everybody Listening? is a live album by the British rock band Supertramp, released in 2001.

 Overview

 Is Everybody Listening? is credited as being the 1976 recording of a concert that took place in Cleveland, Ohio.
 In fact, the actual concert took place on 9 March 1975 at London's Hammersmith Odeon during the Crime of the Century tour (as John Helliwell confirmed on his website).

 Is Everybody Listening? features the entire Crime of the Century album and some tracks from the then still-to-be-recorded Crisis?
 What Crisis? album making up the middle third of the concert.

 This recording was previously released as a bootleg prior to this release.

 The mastering engineer Ray Staff has remastered this album as a part of the Crime of the Century Deluxe Edition 2CD-format reissue on 9 December 2014.

 Track listing

 All songs written by Rick Davies and Roger Hodgson.